RobTillaart/DS2401/README.md

 #### Must

 - Improve documentation.
+- test with different hardware.
+- verify UID4 interface with hardware

 #### Should

-- test with different hardware.

 #### Could